 This chapter is meant for first time users of the LMD model.
 As the best introduction to the model is surely to run a simulation, here we explain how to go about it.
-All you will need are files necessary to build the GCM (all are in the LMDZ.MARS directory) as well as some initial states to initiate simulations (see below).
+All you will need are files and scripts necessary to build the GCM (all are in the LMDZ .
+MARS directory which you will download as explained in the next sections) as well as some initial states to initiate simulations and, if not working on the LMD machines, some extra datafiles for external forcings (topography, dust scenarios, radiative properties of dust and water ice, etc.).